resy/coinbase_python3/README.md

 ## Installation

-Obtain the latest version of the Coinbase PHP library with:
+Obtain the latest version of the Coinbase Python3 library with:

     git clone https://github.com/resy/coinbase_python3.git